praegnanz-de/videosws/README.md

 - react

 ### flags.flash (boolean)
-True, if your player provides a flash fallback.
+True, if your player provides a flash version.

 ### flags.api (boolean)
 True, if your player provides an API.